borntofrappe/game-development/Games/Whirlybird/README.md

 - style: redesign platforms to be less wide

-- feature: prompt a gameover when the player crosses the bottom of the screen

 - feature: scroll vertically with the player.
-Above as it bounces on the platforms, below as it falls (for a limited section)
+Above as it bounces on the platforms, below as it falls

 - style: design falling animation